 Bob was born and raised in Milwaukee.
 He felt an affinity to Wisconsin for three reasons early in his life.
 Bob was born in 1957, and that was the year that Lambeau Field was originally built and also the year the city of Milwaukee won their only World Series, as the Braves defeated the Yankees in seven games.
 Plus, Bob was born on May 29th, which is the same day Wisconsin became a state in 1848.

-Bob attended UW-Oshkosh for a couple of years where he became good friends with Kevin Cosgrove, who later became the defensive coordinator at the University of Wisconsin, and who now is defensive coordinator at the University of New Mexico under head coach Bob Davie.
-Kevin helped Barry Alvarez and the Badgers win three Big 10 championships and three Rose Bowls.
+After high school, Bob attended UW-Oshkosh for a couple of years where he became good friends with Kevin Cosgrove, who later became the defensive coordinator at the University of Wisconsin, and who is currently the linebackers coach at Texas Tech.
+Last year in 2019, Cos was on the LSU staff, as the Tigers won the BCS championship.
+Kevin also helped Barry Alvarez and the Badgers win three Big 10 championships and three Rose Bowls.